Admissions | Physician Assistant Studies Hybrid Program

 Character ReferenceEvidences leadership, integrity and humility, values honesty and equity among all personsCould be but are not limited to: peer, coworker, mentor, volunteer group, or religious/spiritual leader

-PCE SupervisorEvidences positive interactions of applicant within with in patient care setting, respectful of best practices/protocols, takes ownership of actions, has strong work ethic, and values wellness of patient and teamworkSuperior who directly oversees your patient care hours who can specifically speak to your skills and patient interactions.
+Patient Care Experience SupervisorEvidences positive interactions of applicant within with in patient care setting, respectful of best practices/protocols, takes ownership of actions, has strong work ethic, and values wellness of patient and teamworkSuperior who directly oversees your patient care hours who can specifically speak to your skills and patient interactions.
 Examples could be but are not limited to: current/past manager or assistant manager, department director, mentor, or military superior

 InstructorEvidences a dedication to learning, is driven, and disciplined to achieve good outcomes, sets high standards and willing to ask questions when unsure of materialsA person who has been directly involved in teaching you in some capacity and can specifically speak to your ability to learn/be taught.
 Examples include but are not limited to: College of university instructor/professor, a certification or skills teacher, a superior who provided you on the job skills training, or a military instructor